Prostate cancer begins in a small area of the prostate gland, an organ found only in males.

 External beam radiation therapy (used to treat cancer within the prostate gland and prostate cancer that has spread to bone)

 Radioactive implants can be inserted into the prostate (brachytherapy).
 The implants are small, seedlike pieces of radioactive material.
 Doctors inject the implants into the prostate gland through the area between the scrotum and anus using ultrasonography or CT to guide placement.
-Brachytherapy can be done in less than 2 hours, does not require repeated treatment sessions, and uses only spinal anesthesia.
+Brachytherapy can be done in less than 2 hours, does not require repeated treatment sessions, and can be done using spinal anesthesia.
 Brachytherapy also can deliver high doses of radiation to the prostate while often sparing healthy surrounding tissues and causing fewer side effects.
 However, brachytherapy may cause urethral strictures in up to 10% of men.
-The radioactivity of the seeds decreased with time.
+The radioactivity of the seeds decreases with time.
 Seeds may later be passed in the urine.
 Men treated with these seeds should avoid close contact with pregnant women and young children for a period of time after the procedure because the radioactivity can be harmful to a fetus or young child.
 Cure rates 10 to 15 years after brachytherapy are similar to rates obtained with other treatments for some men.
 Combined treatment with brachytherapy and external beam radiation therapy is sometimes recommended for more aggressive cancers.
 Temporary brachytherapy implants (requiring an overnight hospital stay) are available at some centers.

-Radium-233 is a drug given intravenously that emits a particular type of radiation (alpha radiation).
+Radium-223 is a drug given intravenously that emits a particular type of radiation (alpha radiation).
 Unlike beam radiation and brachytherapy, it is not directed at a particular target.
-Radium-233 is used to treat bone metastases from prostate cancer rather than the prostate cancer in the prostate gland.
-Once in the bloodstream, radium-233 seeks out areas of bone affected by prostate cancer, where it helps destroy cancer cells.
+Radium-223 is used to treat bone metastases from prostate cancer rather than the prostate cancer in the prostate gland.
+Once in the bloodstream, radium-223 seeks out areas of bone affected by prostate cancer, where it helps destroy cancer cells.
 Because it targets bone tissue and does not scatter radiation (like radiation beams or seeds), it may spare nearby tissues from radiation damage.

 The oldest form of hormonal therapy involves the removal of both testes (bilateral orchiectomy).
 The effects of bilateral orchiectomy on testosterone level are equivalent to those produced by leuprolide, goserelin, buserelin, and related drugs.
 The physical and psychologic effects of bilateral orchiectomy and other hormonal therapies make these therapies difficult for some men to accept.